-2. Qualified Stormwater Developer (QSD) / Qualified Stormwater Practitioner (QSP) Certification
+2. Qualified Stormwater Developer (QSD)/ Qualified Stormwater Practitioner (QSP) Certification

-Upon execution of the M.O.U., an employee who possesses and maintains a valid QSD/QSP Certification as required by the State of California for storm water best management practice shall receive Annual Incentive Pay of five percent (5%) of base salary, payable as part of the employee's bi-weekly payroll.
-Only one City employee at a time may receive this incentive pay at the sole discretion of the City Manager.
+An employee who possesses and maintains a valid QSD/QSP Certification as required by the State of California for storm water best management practice shall receive Annual Incentive Pay of five percent (5%) of base salary, payable as part of the employee's bi-weekly payroll, if the employee's job assignment as determined by the City Manager requires the individual perform the work.